scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 2. Audio type classifier to determine speech versus music versus bird sounds:
-Trained Support Vector Machine (SVM) classifier that classifying audio into three possible classes - music, speech, birds.
-This classifier was trained using mel frequency cepstral coefficients (MFCC), spectral and chroma features.
-Confusion matrix has scores as shown in :ref:`speech-music-birds`.
+Trained Support Vector Machine (SVM) classifier for classifying audio into three possible classes - music, speech, birds.
+This classifier was trained using Mel Frequency Cepstral Coefficients (MFCC), spectral features, and chroma features.
+The confusion matrix produces results as shown in :ref:`speech-music-birds`.

-.. table:: Confusion matrix for audio type (speech vs music vs bird sound) classification pre-trained model. :label:`speech-music-birds`
+.. table:: Confusion matrix for audio type (speech vs music vs bird sound) classification pre-trained model. (numbers are in % of all samples, and the same no. of samples are considered for each class) :label:`speech-music-birds`

      +-----------+------------+------------+------------+
      |           | **Music**  | **Speech** | **Birds**  |